D4wnstar/aetherwisp/Analisi/Analisi reale/Equazioni differenziali/Equazioni differenziali parziali/Casi importanti/Laplace's equation.md

 $$\nabla ^{2}\psi_{3}=\nabla ^{2}\psi_{1}-\nabla ^{2}\psi_{2}=0$$
 This takes the value *zero* on all boundaries, since $\psi_{1}$ and $\psi_{2}$ have the same value there.
 But we know there are no maxima and minima outside of the boundary, thus all other points must be themselves zero, so $\psi_{3}=0$, which means $\psi_{1}=\psi_{2}$.

-The same can be proven for Poisson's equations, as the function $f$ cancels out either way.
+The same can be proven for Poisson's equation, as the function $f$ cancels out either way.
 We can express this as a sort of corollary:

 > [!info] Corollary, first uniqueness theorem
 > The solution to Poisson's equation in a volume $V$ is uniquely determined if the function $f$ and the value of $\psi$ on all boundaries are specified.